Issues to Consider

 Understanding the ruses.

-There are a myriad of ways to get duped: via Internet, email snail mail, doorbell solicitations for unneeded services (roofers and painters) and bogus telemarketers.
+With Elder Financial Abuse there are a myriad of ways to get duped: via Internet, email snail mail, doorbell solicitations for unneeded services (roofers and painters) and bogus telemarketers.

 Add to that charity “fundraisers,” “easy to win” sweepstakes and lotteries, free lunch seminars to sell products, veterans and reverse mortgage scams, living trust and annuities come-ons, foreclosure rescue ploys, Medicare prescription fraud, and unscrupulous financial advisors.